 'We are finding that despite billions of dollars being spent on advertising each year, the percentage of consumers shopping for auto insurance has been dropping for approximately the last two years.
 This places additional pressure on insurance carriers as their pool of potential customers declines,' he said.

-Compare Auto Insurance Ontario
+Use Our Site to Compare Auto Insurance Ontario

 With dozens of auto insurance companies in Ontario to choose from, it is a considerable task to sift through that long list to find the lowest cost and best service possible.
 Rates.ca can eliminate that time and effort by providing a quick quote from leading auto insurance firms in Ontario.

 If you have your vehicle and driver information handy, you can begin entering the data into our comparison tool and in a few minutes, you'll have a low quote from a leading auto insurance provider in Ontario.

 As you'll see, Rates.ca simplifies the process of finding the best auto insurance in Ontario for all drivers regardless of age or experience.